aleksandrajh/CI_PP1_MSVC/README.md

 The website consists of four sections and XX features.

 ### Logo and Navigation Bar
-- Featured on main website and 404 error page
+- Featured on the main website and the 404 error page
 - The logo takes user to the main website home screen
 - The nav bar contains links to Home screen (top of website), About section, Gallery section and Contact section.
 - The nav bar is fully responsive and changes to a toggler (hamburger menu) on smaller size screens